 Using direct server provisioning method, you can build and connect a server directly from the RunCloud dashboard by providing server provider API key to RunCloud.

-Currently, this method is available for DigitalOcean, Linode, and Vultr.
+Currently, this method is available for DigitalOcean, Linode, Vultr, UpCloud, and Amazon Lightsail.

 Direct Server Installation